-The ‘university’ has no campus, no paid staff, no entry qualifications, no exams and no awards; it is a learning co-operative with the central task of organising a range of study and interest groups that are run by members.
+The acronym u3a stands for University of the Third Age, but the ‘university’ has no campus, no paid staff, no entry qualifications, no exams and no awards; it is a learning co-operative with the central task of organising a range of study and interest groups that are run by members.
 No qualifications are required and anyone in their ‘third age’ can join.

 There is no lower age limit for membership of the u3a.
 The ‘third age’ refers to the time when we are no longer in full-time employment or have parental responsibilities (the first age being the age of childhood dependence and education, and the second being the time of employment and/or parental responsibility).